Associate in Applied Science Degree

 4. **PLEASE NOTE ~ ALL developmental Math courses MUST be completed with a passing grade by the end of the spring session of the application year in order to determine final eligibility.

-5. THREE reference forms MUST be completed and turned into the Admissions Office. *Forms must be downloaded and printed from the link in the left hand column of this page, or they can be obtained from the Program Director.
+5. THREE reference forms MUST be completed and turned into the Admissions Office. *Forms must be downloaded and printed from here, or they can be obtained from the Program Director.
 Personal reference letters are accepted, but the three required reference forms MUST be completed and submitted, as well.

 **If the applicant satisfactorily meets all of the above requirements, he or she will be eligible for an interview.
 Applications MUST be completed and returned to the WVNCC Admissions Office by MAY 1 in order to be considered for possible acceptance in the upcoming Fall Semester.
 Any placement testing must be completed by the interview date and all required paperwork (transcripts, reference forms, resume, essay) must be submitted at this time, as well.